-Each Zone has an Active LED (see Figure 6.1 on page 29).
-The Zone's Active LED will illuminate when a remote handset is plugged into that Zone.
-The LED will turn off when the handset is removed from the Zone.
+Each zone has an Active LED (see Figure 6.1).
+The Zone's Active LED will illuminate when a remote handset is plugged into that zone.
+The LED will turn off when the handset is removed from the zone.

 6.2.9 Zone Trouble